All posts

 Mercury

 • Not a bank.
-Mercury is a fintech company.
-Banking services are provided through Choice Financial Group and Column N.A., Members FDIC.
-Deposits are FDIC-insured up to $5M through partner banks' sweep networks.
+Banking services come through Choice Financial Group and Column N.A., Members FDIC.
+Deposits are FDIC-insured up to $5M through partner bank sweep networks.

 • India is not on Mercury's prohibited countries list.
 That list targets OFAC-sanctioned jurisdictions.

-• No SSN required for account opening, but identity verification through passport and other documentation is mandatory.
+• No SSN required, but passport and identity verification are mandatory.

-• Approval is selective, not automatic.
+• Approval is selective.
 Mercury reviews each application individually.
-A clear business description, evidence of existing revenue or clients, and a US operational address (not just a registered agent) improve approval probability.
+A clear business description, evidence of revenue or clients, and a US operational address (not just a registered agent) help.

-• 2025 tightening: Multiple reports across founder communities of non-resident LLC applications being denied — particularly when the only US address is a registered agent and the entity has no revenue history.
-Mercury has not published a formal policy change, but the pattern is consistent.
+• 2025 tightening: Multiple reports across founder communities of non-resident LLC applications getting denied, especially when the only US address is a registered agent and the entity has no revenue history.
+Mercury hasn't published a formal policy change, but the pattern is consistent.

-Fees: 1% fee for wires in foreign currency. $0 for USD-to-USD international wires. $5 for domestic wires. $0 monthly account fee.
+Fees: 1% for wires in foreign currency. $0 for USD-to-USD international wires. $5 domestic wires. $0 monthly fee.
 No minimum balance.

-Mercury has tightened non-resident account approvals in 2025.
-Indian founders with newly formed LLCs, no US revenue history, and only a registered agent address report higher rejection rates.
-Having a Wise Business account as a backup before applying to Mercury is a structural precaution.
+Mercury tightened non-resident approvals in 2025.
+Indian founders with newly formed LLCs, no revenue history, and only a registered agent address report higher rejection rates.
+Open a Wise Business account first as backup before applying to Mercury.

 Wise Business

-Wise Business operates as an Electronic Money Institution (EMI), not a bank.
-Its compliance model was designed for international users from the start, which makes it structurally more accessible than US-first platforms.
+Wise Business is an Electronic Money Institution (EMI), not a bank.
+Its compliance model was designed for international users from day one, which makes it the easiest approval path for Indian founders.

 • Multi-currency accounts in 50+ currencies with local bank details in the US, UK, EU, Australia, Canada, New Zealand, Singapore, and others.

-• Mid-market exchange rate with a transparent fee (generally 0.4-0.8% for major corridors including USD/INR).
+• Mid-market exchange rate with transparent fees (generally 0.4-0.8% for USD/INR).
 No hidden markups.
-Fee comparison here.
+Fee comparison.

 • Indian passport accepted as primary ID.
 PAN card may be requested as supplementary documentation.

 • Not FDIC-insured.
-Funds are safeguarded (held in ring-fenced accounts at established financial institutions) but not covered by US deposit insurance.
+Funds are safeguarded in ring-fenced accounts at established financial institutions, but not covered by US deposit insurance.

-Wise is the most accessible option for Indian founders who cannot open a Mercury or Relay account.
-Wise accepts entities from multiple jurisdictions and does not require a US physical address or US-registered entity.
-For founders whose Mercury application is denied, Wise provides US account details that function for receiving USD payments and connecting to most payment processors.
+If Mercury denies you, Wise is the fallback.
+It accepts entities from multiple jurisdictions, doesn't require a US physical address, and provides US account details that work for receiving USD payments and connecting to most payment processors.

 Relay

-Relay is a US-focused digital banking platform that has gained traction among small business owners.
+Relay is a US-focused digital banking platform popular with small business owners.

-• Banking services provided through Thread Bank, Member FDIC.
-Deposits are FDIC-insured up to $3M through sweep networks.
+• Banking through Thread Bank, Member FDIC.
+Deposits insured up to $3M through sweep networks.

 • No monthly fees on the Starter plan.

-• Multiple accounts and cards — Relay's profit-first model allows creating separate accounts for operations, taxes, and reserves within a single relationship.
+• Multiple accounts and cards.
+Relay's profit-first model lets you create separate accounts for operations, taxes, and reserves within a single relationship.

-• Non-resident friendliness is still being evaluated.
-Relay is less commonly used among Indian founders compared to Mercury and Wise.
-Community reports on non-resident acceptance are mixed and limited.
+• Non-resident acceptance is unclear.
+Relay is less commonly used among Indian founders than Mercury or Wise.
+Community reports are mixed and limited.

-The structural gap: Relay is USD-only with no multi-currency support.
-For Indian founders who need to convert between USD and INR regularly, Relay does not address that requirement natively.
+The gap: Relay is USD-only.
+No multi-currency support.
+If you convert between USD and INR regularly, Relay doesn't help with that natively.

 How does your structure score?